 It is strongly recommended that power be supplied from a two-pole circuit breaker, located in reasonable proximity to the system.
-MUST NOT be supplied by plugging into a wall socket.
-The unit is a continuous monitor. and as monitor should continuous be permanent provided dedicated. power.
-If a wall socket is used, there risk that the unit inadvertently be unplugged, putting it off-line.
+Power MUST NOT be supplied by plugging into a wall socket.
+The unit is a continuous monitor, and as a continuous monitor should be provided dedicated, permanent power.
+If a wall socket is used, there is a risk that the unit will inadvertently be unplugged, putting it off-line.